Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/Get-AzVMExtensionImageType.md

 ### -PublisherName
 Specifies the name of a publisher of an extension.
-To obtain an extension publisher, use the Get-AzureRmVMImagePublisher cmdlet.
+To obtain an extension publisher, use the Get-AzVMImagePublisher cmdlet.
 This cmdlet gets the type for an extension from the publisher that this parameter specifies.

 ```yaml